bencyna/ReferenceConverter/README.md

 - [Questions](#questions)

 ## Description:
-Useful way to convert your referecnes into a nicley formatted object, starting with AGLC4 for law
+Useful way to convert your referecnes into a nicely formatted object, starting with AGLC4 for law

 ## Installation:
+This project started out with the intention of building a web app that had a nice graphical user interface in java to learn.
+But I figured it would be more effective to learn Java with a console app.
+Keep the classes as broad as possible to allow it to easily mold into a graphical desktop application.
+Once this is up and I can let law students in on it.

 ## Usage:
-The purpose of this project is to develop my python skills, typing is an important skill that can make making things more efficient
+The purpose of this project is to develop my java skills, referencing in law is the most annoying thing to do, so this project will make this process a lot simpler.

 ***
 <!-- ![image of application running in console](./assets/screenshot1.png)